 For a 2010 study, researchers from the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University looked at how drinking three daily servings of hibiscus tea over the course of six weeks changed blood pressure in people with pre-hypertension or mild high blood pressure.
 They found reduction in both systolic and diastolic blood pressure, especially in people with higher systolic blood pressure to start.
 Hibiscus tea is loaded with antioxidants, including phenols and anthocyanins, which might explain the effect.

 These are all healthy foods that can be part of your diet.
-But whether any one food can lower your blood pressure isn't entirely clear and will likely depend on a host of variables including your current blood pressure, your genes, other components in your diet, how much of the food you consume and how often.
+But whether any one food can lower your blood pressure isn't entirely clear and will likely depend on a host of variables including your current blood pressure, your genes, how much of the food you consume and how often, and other components in your diet.